Who can borrow the new Computing and Robotics Kit?

 Reserve the Kit and schedule the session or sessions during the 2 or 3 weeks that you will have the Kit at your school.

 Where and when can I pick up the Computing and Robotics Kit?

-You can pick up the Kit at the PEI Home and School Federation office between 8:30 am and 4:30 pm on the Monday your reservation starts.
-You will be asked to return the Kit by 4:00 pm on the Friday your reservation ends.
+You can pick up the Kit at the PEI Home and School Federation office between 8:30 am and 4:00 pm.
+You will be asked to make arrangements for pickup and return of the Kits for your reservation period.